genilto/libreoffice-docx-to-pdf/README.md

 [ ] Include an endpoint to install custom fonts?
-Maybe not [ ] Include an api that receive a base64 docx and return a pdf document [ ] Include an api that receive an url to a docx document and return a pdf document [ ] Include an api that receive an url to a docx document and an webhook url and calls the webhook with the pdf document in body
+Maybe not [ ] Include an api that receive a base64 docx and return a pdf document [ ] Include an api that receive an url to a docx document and return a pdf document [ ] Include an api that receive an url to a docx document and an webhook url, make pdf and calls the webhook with the pdf document in body
+[ ] Include an api that receive an google cloud storage docx file path and an webhook url, make pdf, upload back to cloud storage, and calls the webhook informing the process is done
 ```